Department of Recreation and Leisure Studies

 Not all classes are offered every semester.
 Some courses may have prerequisites.

-*Recreation and leisure studies majors can only substitute REC 218 Emergency Medical Response with Focus on Wilderness Application for REC 216 Emergency Response if they are enrolled in the nature tourism minor and have completed either ESP 223 or ESP 101, 102 Fundamentals of Environmental Science with Laboratory.
+*Recreation and leisure studies majors can substitute REC 218 Emergency Medical Response with Focus on Wilderness Application for REC 216 Emergency Response only if they are enrolled in the nature tourism minor and have completed either REC 223 Introduction to Nature Tourism or ESP 101, 102 Fundamentals of Environmental Science with Laboratory.